 Nutrition and Food Sciences

-This program is currently being revised and updated for accreditation review.
-For more information about the program in Nutrition and Food Sciences, please contact Dr. Meg Barth at firstname.lastname@example.org.
+For more information about the program in Nutrition and Food Sciences, please contact Dr. Margaret Barth at firstname.lastname@example.org.

 Program Design and Career Opportunities